bazilinskyy/coupled-sim/README.md

 # eHMI
 ## Fixed eHMI message
 I copied and adapted the *ClientHMIController.cs* script to show a fixed eHMI message on the autonomous car.
-This newly adapted script is renamed into *eHMIShowJohn.cs*.
+This newly adapted script is renamed *eHMIShowJohn.cs*.

 First, I changed the *update* function, such that the eHMI is only dependent on public variables which can be set in the inspector as opposed to being dependent on key input.
 ```